kazaamjt/BlogContent/base/part_2.md

 But for now, the dredge work needs to be done.
 And because I'm very familiar with Windows AD and Hyper-V that's what I'm sticking to for now.

-Anyway, I degress, setting up `Active Directory` will allow for centralized authentication and authorization.
+Anyway, I digress, setting up `Active Directory` will allow for centralized authentication and authorization.
 The goal is for people to be able to log in to *most-if-not-all* Services using a single account.

 ## Installing and configuring Active Directory

 So as I mentioned, we'll be using `Active Directory` for authentication and authorization.
-I'll be refering to `Active Directory` mostly as `AD` from here on out.
+I'll be referring to `Active Directory` mostly as `AD` from here on out.
 Since our server is "headless", we'll be using Powershell to do so.
-As a headsup, I'll mostly be using PowerShell throughout this blog, when configuring Windows Stuff.
+As a heads-up, I'll mostly be using PowerShell throughout this blog, when configuring Windows Stuff.

 First, let's install `AD-DS - Active Directory Domain Services`: